Ground: Twerton Park

 Location: Bath, Somerset

-My twenty-first ground of 2013 was on Saturday 21st September at Twerton Park in Bath, Somerset.
+My twenty-first new ground of 2013 was on Saturday 21st September at Twerton Park in Bath, Somerset.
 The match was Bath City vs. Dover Athletic in Conference South.

 Twerton Park is located in the Twerton area of Bath, around 2 miles west of the city centre.
 The nearest railway station is Oldfield Park which is 0.75 miles away.
 The venue is surrounded by housing and shops on all sides and has been home to Bath City since 1932.
 Twerton Park has also hosted league football with Bristol Rovers occupying the stadium between 1986-1996.